Fiserv/Commerce-Hub/docs/Resources/Master-Data/Address.md

 title: billingAddress
 -->

-Parameters included in the `billingAddress` object:
+The below table identifies the required parameters in the `billingAddress` object.

 | Variable | Type | Length | Description/Values |
 | -------- | :--: | :------------: | ------------------ |